 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

 You’ve almost certainly heard the terms “credit score” and “credit report” used when applying for credit cards, car loans, mortgages, or rental properties.
 But have you ever wondered what the difference is?

 Basically, one is a report of your financial history, and the other is a numerical score based on that report.

-Your credit score is a single three-digit number lenders can use to assess your overall creditworthiness quickly.
-This score is based on the information found in your credit report, an extensive summary of the credit history you’ve accumulated over your lifetime.
+Your credit report is an extensive summary of the credit history you’ve accumulated over your lifetime.
 The three credit bureaus — Equifax, Experian, and TransUnion — gather this information and outline it in a report.
-You can access each of those reports at AnnualCreditReport.com.
-FICO (Fair Isaac Corporation) will then use the report to calculate a score.

 Think of your credit report as a school exam; it’s a report on your financial behaviors.
 Your credit score is the grade for the exam.